 For those of you who just missed your required marks (either a specific subject mark, or your total), you should take heart from the fact that the IB is so highly regarded by universities, and also that your results have come out so long before equivalent school-leaving exams that you have a number of options.
 We would recommend the steps below:

-- Ask your school for your subject mark break-down.
+- Ask your school for your subject mark breakdown.
 If you have only just missed your required grade (by 2-3%) there is a decent chance that with a re-mark you may go up a grade boundary.
 However, don’t take this risk if you are near a lower grade boundary as your mark can go down as well as up.
-Also be wary that there is likely to be more fluctuation in humanities and languages than for maths or science subjects.
+Also, be wary that there is likely to be more fluctuation in humanities and languages than for maths or science subjects.

 - If your offer was, say, 36 with 6, 6, 5 at HL and you obtained 37 with 6, 5, 5 at HL, there is still an extremely good chance you will be given your place.
 Call and e-mail the admissions department of your Firm UCAS choice explaining your situation and ask if there is still a chance that you can take up your place.
-Be eager, state how devastated you are to have missed your mark but explain how grateful you would be and how hard you will work if they are able show some leniency.
+Be eager, state how devastated you are to have missed your mark but explain how grateful you would be and how hard you will work if they are able to show some leniency.
 The most likely response is that they will say you have to wait until A-level results come out in August.
 IB re-marks take a few weeks to process so it is vital that you request this immediately before A-level results come out to remove this potential doubt (in case your university offers your place to an A-level student who also narrowly missed their marks).

-- If the above procedure is not successful, the best step is to see if your university will accept you for a similar degree course which has slightly lower entry requirements.
+- If the above procedure is not successful, the best step is to see if your university will accept you for a similar degree course that has slightly lower entry requirements.
 Pending excellent work in your first year, there may be a possibility of transferring across into your desired course, although do ensure this is a possibility before going down this path.

 - If you have your heart set on a particular course, Clearing may be your best option.
 Please get in touch if you’d like to find out more about this.

 - Re-sits.
 If an exam went absolutely terribly, it may be worth considering deferring your application for a year and taking re-sits.
 Re-sit exams take place in November and May of the upcoming academic year and we would urge you to contact your IB Co-ordinator as soon as possible to discuss registration deadlines.
-The deadline for submission for November exams is July 29th, 2015, but your school will require at least a week to process the paperwork and payments.